The domino problem on groups of polynomial growth: Introduction

 On the other hand, on finitely generated virtually free groups, the domino problem is decidable.
 Indeed, the work of Muller and Schupp~\cite{MullerS83, MullerS85} from the 1980's, complemented with results of Kuske and Lohrey~\cite{KuskeL05} from 2005, gives that a finitely generated group is virtually free if and only if its Cayley graphs have a decidable monadic second order theory (MSO theory for short).
 Since the domino problem can be expressed in MSO theory (see for instance~\cite{JeandelT09}), we can conclude that all finitely generated virtually free groups have a decidable domino problem.

 We show that for finitely generated virtually nilpotent groups the converse is also true.
 That is, among all finitely generated virtually nilpotent groups, {\it only} the virtually free groups have a decidable domino problem.
-The crucial ingredient for this is the following result.

-\begin{theorem} Every virtually nilpotent and finitely generated group $G$ with decidable domino problem has a Cayley graph of finite tree-width. \end{theorem}
+\begin{theorem} For every virtually nilpotent and finitely generated group $G$, it holds that $G$ has a decidable domino problem if and only if $G$ is virtually free. \end{theorem}

-The notion of tree-width is widely used in graph theory (see for instance~\cite{DBook}).
-Here, instead of using its explicit definition, we will use an equivalent formulation of finite tree-width by Woess~\cite{graphsgroupstrees} (see below).

-Once Theorem~\ref{decidomiimpliesfintw} is established, we can see that $G$ is virtually free as follows.
-A result of~\cite{KuskeL05} implies that groups of bounded tree-width have a decidable MSO-theory.
-So by the results mentioned above, we know that $G$ is virtually free.
-Alternatively, a recent paper~\cite{DiekertW} of Diekert and Wei\ss\ establishes that a finitely generated group is virtually free if and only if it has a Cayley graph of finite tree-width.

-Let us resume the whole picture in the following theorem, based on our contribution and the results from~\cite{JeandelT09, KuskeL05, MullerS83, MullerS85, graphsgroupstrees}.